top of page

 • How patient information is collected

-• How it is stored & processed
+• How it is stored and processed

-• Who gets access & why
+• Who gets access and why

 • Safeguarding it against breaches